martyvona/ArduMon/README.md

 ## Flow Control

-Flow control is also up to the application.
+Flow control is up to the application.
 In interactive use the operator can wait as appropriate and/or verify a response before sending another command.
 The included `ardumon_client` native program can send commands from a script file.
-While it is also possible to `cat` such commands directly to the serial port, the `ardumon_client` approach enables flow control by waiting for responses for each command.
+While it is also possible to `cat` such commands directly to the serial port, the `ardumon_client` approach enables flow control by waiting for responses for each command (or simply delaying).

 Binary mode clients can similarly implment flow control either by waiting a sufficient time between sending each command or by waiting for a response.